 In addition, study the Word of God; listen to the Word of God; pay attention to the Word of God.
 The wisdom of God proceeds from His mouth.
 His Word is full of wisdom.
 Proverbs 2:6 says the LORD gives wisdom; from His mouth comes knowledge and understanding.
 You use the wisdom of God by obeying His Word.

-1 Corinthians 3:18-19 says, “Stop fooling yourselves.
-If you think you are wise by this world’s standards, you will have to become a fool so you can become wise by God’s standards.
+1 Corinthians 3:18-19 says, “Stop deceiving yourselves.
+If you think you are wise by this world’s standards, you need to become a fool to be truly wise.
 For the wisdom of this world is foolishness to God.
-As the Scriptures say, ‘God catches those who think they are wise in their own cleverness’” (New Living Translation).
+As the Scriptures say, ‘He traps the wise in the snare of their own cleverness’” (New Living Translation).

 God wants to demonstrate His manifold wisdom, through the church, to the principalities and powers in the heavenly places, according to the eternal purpose, which He accomplished in Christ Jesus our Lord (Ephesians 3:10-11).
 This will make Christians to be distinguished from the world.

 Unfortunately, many in the church are using worldly wisdom, which is of the devil, and not seeking God’s wisdom.
 But the truth is that Christians can’t beat sinners in their game!
-“And it is true that the citizens of this world are more shrewd than the godly are” (Luke 16:8 New Living Translation).
+“And it is true that the children of this world are more shrewd in dealing with the world around them than are the children of the light” (Luke 16:8b New Living Translation).
 The church must repent.